Integrated Pathways at Bundaberg (IP@B)

-This new approach has led students to develop interest in a range of local industries and has built confidence and inspired them to pursue a brighter future.
+This programs innovative approach has led students to develop an interest in a range of local industries and has built confidence and inspired them to pursue a brighter future.
 Below are key project outcomes:

 • Significant improvement in attendance and behaviour